The-Back-Room/The-Back-Room.github.io/WindowsThemes/categories/Miscellanious.md

 permalink: /WindowsThemes/c/Miscellaneous
 ---

+## Miscellaneous Themes
+Themes for Windows 10 and 11 that don't fit into other categories

 {: .note }
 > {: .opaque }
 > The following themes are a collection of various themes that don't fit into other categories.
 This includes themes based off of operating systems, software, and other miscellaneous topics.